The Weird Ones

 - Investigate!
 Ask around and see if anyone else knows him/her.
 Try to get as much information as possible before you get involved emotionally and passionately.

-- Never press pass your instincts.
+- Never press past your instincts.
 If it doesn’t feel right, it usually isn’t.

 - Don’t rush to bring him/her home.
 One friend went out on a date with a guy and they later came back to her apartment for drinks.
 The next day, he and a friend broke in and ransacked her apartment looking for money, while she was at work.
 They were caught when a neighbor heard the noise and called the police.